Xetibo/ReSet-Doc/sections/result/ui_implementation.typ

 The binding itself is created via the PImpl (Pointer to Implementation) idiom, which allows for a generic implementation of an object without immediate recompilation unless the object itself is changed.
-As defined by cppreference@pimpl@pimpl_gotw, this idiom is usually applied in C++, but can also be used with Rust, and is also recommended to be used by an officially endorsed gtk-rs introduction @gtk_rs_introduction.
+As defined by cppreference @pimpl @pimpl_gotw, this idiom is usually applied in C++, but can also be used with Rust, and is also recommended to be used by an officially endorsed gtk-rs introduction @gtk_rs_introduction.